 Dating and Romance

 Loneliness and isolation can also bring trouble in the romance department.
 Not being around other people on a regular basis obviously diminishes your chances of meeting someone special.
-Couple this with language and cultural barriers and you have a recipe for dating disasters.
+Couple this with language and cultural barriers, and you have a recipe for dating disasters.

 Though all is not lost for virtual expats, it can be challenging for them to find suitable mates.
 Dating can be even more challenging for digital nomads who move around frequently.
-It is very difficult to maintain long distance relationships over the long haul.
+It is very difficult to maintain long-distance relationships over the long haul.

 Your family and friends will probably often question your desire to roam the world.
 Many of them won’t understand why you don’t want to settle down.
-So you may often feel like the black-sheep of the family if you choose this lifestyle.
+So you may often feel like the black sheep of the family if you choose this lifestyle.

 The Best Pathway

-As always, my advise for choosing any option is what’s best for your situation.
+As always, my advice for choosing any option is what’s best for your situation.
 The digital nomad life is the only way to live for some.
 For others, not so much.
 You need to do some deep digging to determine if the above-mentioned and other pros outweigh the cons for you.